 What can the athlete do?

 Apply cold therapy or ice if it is acutely painful.
 Ice can be applied for 10 to 15 minutes every hour for the first 24 to 48 hours.
+Do not apply ice directly to the skin as it may burn.
+Use a wet tea towel or a commercially available cold pack.
 Later once any acute inflammation has calmed down applying heat and wearing a heat retainer may be more beneficial.